 Water can accumulate in the flexible hose and dump connector of the macerator system.
 When winterizing the RV, antifreeze must be added to the macerator system.

-Winterize the Macerator system (if so equipped)
+Winterizing the Macerator System (if so equipped)

-- 1. Ensure all waste tanks are empty. - 2.
-Pour RV antifreeze into the toilet and down into the black water tank.
+- 1. Ensure all tanks are empty.

+- Pour RV antifreeze into the toilet and down into the black water tank.

+- 3. Turn the macerator pump ON.